Divine Mercy image: Devotional significance

+In 1959, the Vatican banned the image and its devotion for a number of factors.
+Some Polish bishops questioned Kowalska's claims and were uncomfortable with the image's similarity to the red-and-white Polish flag.
+Polish priests were reported to be interpreting the rays as a symbol of the flag.
+The ban on the image and devotion to it was lifted only on April 15, 1978, after lobbying of Pope Paul VI by Karol Wojtyla, who was a great advocate for Kowalska and who would become Pope John Paul II six months later.

-After the canonisation of Kowalska in April 2000, devotion to the Divine Mercy and the image has increased.
+After the canonization of Kowalska in April 2000, devotion to the Divine Mercy and the image has increased.
 The devotional following of the image and Kowalska's message has been stronger among Catholics at large than among theologians.
 The author Benedict Groeschel considered a modest estimate of the following in 2010 to be over 100 million Catholics.

 Kowalska's diary relates the rays of light within the image to life and salvation, stating (Notebook 1, item 299) that she was told by Jesus:

 Kowalska also wrote that Jesus stressed the importance of the image as part of the Divine Mercy devotion, and in Notebook 1, item 327, she attributed these words to Jesus:

 Catholic devotions thus stress the importance of the image as a "conduit for grace" as part of the Divine Mercy message.

 Kowalska's diary also relates the image to Divine Mercy Sunday.
 Kowalska wrote (Notebook 1, item 49) that Jesus told her that he wanted the Divine Mercy image to be "solemnly blessed" on the first Sunday after Easter; and that Sunday was to be the Feast of Mercy.

 Pope John Paul II instituted Divine Mercy Sunday (Dominica II Paschae seu de divina misericordia) and placed it on the General Roman Calendar.
 The Divine Mercy image is often carried in processions on Divine Mercy Sunday and is placed in a location in the church so that it can be venerated by those who attended Mass.